-After verifying proper voltage, wait approximately one minute for the inverter/charger to "stabilize" charging of the batteries before starting air conditioners or other large AC loads.
+After verifying proper voltage, wait approximately one minute for the optional inverter to stabilize charging of the batteries before starting air conditioners or other large AC loads.

 Wait approximately one hour before operating electrical appliances.
-This will allow time for the inverter to stabilize charging the batteries.
+This will allow time for the optional inverter to stabilize charging the batteries.
 Use caution when operating appliances to avoid overloading the supplied shore service breaker.
 Operate appliances and outlets in sequence rather than all at the same time.